geomatics-io/ObjectListView/docs/recipes.rst

         }
     }

+These events play well
+with `UseAlternateBackColors`.
+Any formatting you do in these events takes precedence over the alternate backcolors.

-Unlike `RowFormatters`, these events do know where the row is going to appear in the control, so the `DisplayIndex` property of the event can be used for more sophisticated alternate background color schemes.
+These events know where the row is going to appear in the control, so the `DisplayIndex` property of the event can be used for more sophisticated alternate background color schemes.
 The `DisplayIndex` is correct even when the list is showing groups and when the listview is virtual.

-Another improvement over `RowFormatters` is that these events play well with `UseAlternateBackColors`.
-Any formatting you do in these events takes precedence over the alternate backcolors.

 To improve performance, `FormatCell` events are only fired when a handler of the `FormatRow`